galacticcouncil/Basilisk-ui-old/README.md

 One of the major roles of the composition layer is to determine when data should be initially fetched (or subsequently refetched).
 Since our data layer is powered by the [Apollo client](https://www.apollographql.com), fetching any data means just dispatching a query to the client itself.
 If data isn't present in the data layer's normalized cache, sending a query will trigger actual fetching of the data - e.g. from a remote source (depending on the underlying data layer implementation).

-There are three major approaches to data composition within our UI:
+There are a few approaches to data composition within our UI:

 1. `useQuery` - this will imidiatelly request data via the data layer's resolvers
 2. `useLazyQuery` - this will return a callback, that can be timed or manually executed to request the data at a later time (e.g. after a timeout or on user interaction)
 3. `constate` - both query types can be contextualized to avoid concurency issues in a case where multiple containers use the same queries at the same times (at time of rendering)
+4. `cache.readQuery / cache.readFragment` - this will only read already cached data, without making a roundtrip to the data resolver.

+#### Handling loading statuses

+Loading statuses in Apollo are mostly represented in two ways, one is via a `loading` property returned from both queries and mutations.
+The second one is the `networkStatus` which is available and updated if `notifyOnNetworkStatusChange: true` in the query/mutation options.

+> Please make sure to set `notifyOnNetworkStatusChange: true` on your queries and mutations.

 Example: